-Here’s are 5 sitting posture tips you can incorporate right to relieve your back pain.
+Here’s are the best sitting postures for low back pain you can use RIGHT NOW.
 Back pain sucks when you have to sit for prolonged periods of time.
 The best thing to do is sit less, but sometimes whatever is demanded of you can’t wait, so you have no choice.

-We will cover the following.
+We will cover the best sitting postures below.
 Click each to go directly to the instructions.

 - Sit with your hips higher than your knees

 #1 Improve sitting posture and back pain by sitting with your hips higher than your knees

 - Opens the hips and can reduce back pain

 - The biggest AND easiest postural adjustment you can make with sitting related pain

 Expensive chairs do this by tilting back, which also opens up the hip angle.
 This moves you farther away from your desk, so you have to slide closer.
 Sitting higher solves that problem.
 This makes sitting more comfortable, but don’t use that as an excuse to sit longer.